 Unless you’re a financial expert, it’s best not to self-diagnose your financial situation in order to prepare for buying a home.
 If you’re not a car mechanic, you wouldn’t try and fix a car that wouldn’t start, so don’t try to guess your financial status if you’re considering a home purchase without the help of a loan officer who can walk you through your options.

-Not only does this give you a realistic picture of the loans available to you, but it makes you more attractive to sellers and real estate agents alike.
 Here are five reasons you should get pre-approved for a mortgage before you begin the house-hunting process.

 As mentioned above the appropriate time to get a loan officer involved in the home buying process is now.
 Your loan officer may be able to show you how you’re closer to being able to buy a home than you think.
 It’s likely that you are not aware of all of the financing options out there, so they will be able to open you up to numerous possibilities.